Cheddar - an open-source real-time schedulability tool/scheduling simulator

 - With various task precedencies models

-- With an energy consumption model : EDH
+- With energy models : DVFS, EDH

 - Extract information from scheduling simulation, such as